liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-liferay-connected-services/03-using-lcs.markdown

 Liferay DXP instance with LCS:

 1. Ensure that you've deployed the LCS client app, and have configured it properly if you connect from behind a proxy.
-For instuctions on configuring the client app to connect through a proxy,
+For instructions on configuring the client app to connect through a proxy,
    [click here](/discover/deployment/-/knowledge_base/7-0/preconfiguring-the-lcs-client-to-connect-through-a-proxy).
    You can download the LCS client app